 F. Homeopathic Oral Tablets

 In studies about hgh injections, the three studies used two different homeopathic hGH formulations (6X+12C and 6C+100C+200C) and were conducted in three separate areas of the United States.
 In Seattle, the study lasted 30 days and involved 15 subjects.
 In Santa Fe, New Mexico, 46 subjects were part of a 21-day homeopathic study.
 In Boulder, Colorado, 101 subjects were involved in a crossover 42-day study period.
 The studies reported significant increases in energy, weight loss, and upper arm size; decreased hip size; and relieved joint and knee swelling, compared with placebo.
 The authors concluded with three major findings.
 First, homeopathic hGH produced a physiological effect as shown by reproducible increases in serum IGF-1 levels compared with placebo.
-Secondly, multiple beneficial effects of treatment were demonstrated.
+Secondly, multiple beneficial effects of adrenal fatigue treatment were demonstrated.
 These included increased lean mass, weight and fat loss, improved psychological well-being, and greatly enhanced chronic fatigue treatment.
 Lastly, subjects who received homeopathic hGH reported relief from symptoms such as fatigue and poor skin appearance when they first entered the studies.

 With respect to homeopathic hGH increasing serum IGF-1 levels, the Santa Fe trial showed an 18 percent increase in serum IGF-1 after only seven days.
 Subjects in the Seattle group reported an 18 percent increase and the Boulder group 21 percent increase within 21 days of starting hGH.
 Would levels continue to increase, return to baseline, or drop below baseline in the long-term period?
 Longer duration studies with more subjects are required to fully assess the effects homeopathic oral homeopathic hGH has on IGF-1 levels.